yandex-cloud/docs/en/functions/concepts/function-invoke.md

    {% note info %}

-   If the function is called with the `Content-Type: application/json` header, the contents of `body` stays in the original format (parameter value `isBase64Encoded`: false).
+   If the function is called with the `Content-Type: application/json` header (exactly identical, without extensions like `application/json; charset=utf-8`), the contents of `body` stays in the original format (parameter value `isBase64Encoded`: false).

    {% endnote %}